-Environmental Social and Governance (ESG) Integration
+Environmental Social and Governance Integration

-BlackRock has defined ESG Integration as the practice of integrating material environmental, social, and governance (ESG) information into investment decisions in order to enhance risk-adjusted returns.
-BlackRock recognizes the relevance of material ESG information across all asset classes and styles of portfolio management.
-The Investment Adviser will integrate ESG considerations in its investment processes across all active funds based in Luxembourg.
-ESG information will be included as a consideration in investment research, portfolio construction, portfolio review, and stewardship processes.
+Environmental, Social and Governance (ESG) investing, is often conflated or used interchangeably with the term "sustainable investing."
+BlackRock has identified sustainable investing as being the overall framework and ESG as a data toolkit for identifying and informing our solutions.
+BlackRock has defined ESG Integration as the practice of incorporating material ESG information and consideration of sustainability risks into investment decisions in order to enhance risk-adjusted returns.
+BlackRock recognises the relevance of material ESG information across all asset classes and styles of portfolio management.
+The Investment Adviser may incorporate sustainability considerations in its investment processes across all investment platforms.
+ESG information and sustainability risks are included as a consideration in investment research, portfolio construction, portfolio review, and investment stewardship processes.